hundredrabbits/thebook/north_pacific_logbook.md

 Pino was a turn-key boat when we bought it, and 5 years of hard sailing have turned it into a project boat.

 ##### 1200
 We're starting night shifts earlier today, to try and delay the sunrise hour to a more reasonable time.
-Because of this, I prepared lunch earlier, I made deconstructed pâté chinois (see recipes), using up 2 white potatoes out of 5.
+Because of this, I prepared lunch earlier, I made *shepherd's pie* (see recipes), using up 2 white potatoes out of 5.
 We still have plenty of cans, not the most nutritious of foods, but it’s better than nothing.

 ##### 1400
 Clouds are rolling in, it looks like the low is catching up.
 Things are good as we can self-steer.
 Devine is reading *The Care and Feeding of the Offshore Crew* by Lin Pardey for the hundredth time, and I'm checking the manual for our Yanmar engine.
 I noticed it was leaking oil, a fairly new development, and I'm not sure why.
 I wiped the oil off, and we'll test it to see if it happens again.
 With a clean area under the engine, it'll be easier to see where the leak is coming from.